-The first three laws – make it obvious, make it attractive, make it easy – increase the odds that a behaviour is performed this time, but the fourth habit ensures that the behaviour will be repeated tomorrow.
+The first three laws – make it obvious, make it attractive, make it easy – increase the odds that the behaviour is performed this time, but the fourth habit ensures that the behaviour will be repeated tomorrow.

-You can use any method to track your habit – from crossing a day in your calendar, to moving a post-it from To-Do into Done, using an app or any other method, but it’s essential for it to be:
+You can use any method to track your habit – from crossing a day in your calendar to moving a post-it from To-Do into Done, using an app or any other method, but it’s essential for it to be:

 - obvious: very visual, to become satisfying